Search This Blog

 How to reach Kedarnath Temple?

 Kedarnath temple is located in the Rudraprayag district of Uttarakhand state, India.
-Kedarnath is an uphill trek of 18 km long that starts from the village Gauri Kund.
-To reach Gauri Kund you first need to reach village Sonprayag and then share taxis to Gauri Kund village.
+Kedarnath is an uphill trek of 18 km long that starts from the village of Gauri Kund.
+To reach Gauri Kund, you first need to reach the village of Sonprayag and then share a taxi to Gauri Kund village.
 (Distance from Sonprayag to Gauri Kund is 4 km).
-This can be reached by following different ways of transportation.
+This can be reached by following different modes of transportation.

 By Air

-The nearest airport is Jolly Grant Airport at Dehradun, Uttarakhand state.
-From the airport, the distance is 240 km to Kedarnath temple.
+The nearest airport is Jolly Grant Airport at Dehradun, Uttarakhand.
+From the airport, the distance to Kedarnath temple is 240 km to Kedarnath temple.
 Daily flights are available from Delhi, Kolkata, Chennai, and Mumbai to Jolly Grant Airport.

 By Train

 There is no direct railway station to Kedarnath.
-The nearest railhead is either a Rishikesh or Haridwar in Uttarakhand, India.
-These two major railways stations are accessible from the different states of India.
-After getting down at the railway station take a local bus or share taxis to reach Sonprayag.
-There are different share taxis from Sonprayag to Gauri Kund.
+The nearest railhead is either Rishikesh or Haridwar in Uttarakhand, India.
+These two major railway stations are accessible from different states of India.
+After getting down at the railway station, take a local bus or shared taxi to reach Sonprayag.
+There are different shared taxis from Sonprayag to Gauri Kund.

 By Road

-Kedarnath is well connected to New Delhi and Dehradun by bus network in a private vehicle.
-If you get down at Delhi then take a direct bus to reach Dehradun or Haridwar or Rishikesh.
-From here plenty of options are available to reach further to Sonprayag and Gauri Kund.
-One can also hire a self-drive cab from Delhi or Dehradun.
+Kedarnath is well connected to New Delhi and Dehradun by a bus network by a private vehicle.
+If you get down at Delhi, then take a direct bus to reach Dehradun or Haridwar, or Rishikesh.
+From here, plenty of options are available to reach further to Sonprayag and Gauri Kund.
+One can also hire a self-driving cab from Delhi or Dehradun.
 Shared taxis are also an option to reach Kedarnath.

 Private and GMOU buses are available from Haridwar, Rishikesh, and Dehradun to reach Sonprayag.